cap-js/docs/node.js/cds-reflect.md

 let [ ID ] = Books.keys, [ author, pages ] = Books.associations
 ```

+> Note: Orders of definitions could change, so you should always prefer object destructuring over array destructuring.

 ```js
 for (let each of Books.keys) console.log (each.name)
 //> ID